-During the period of national lockdown, schools, alternative provision, special schools, colleges and wraparound childcare and other out-of-school activities for children should allow
+During a period of national lockdown, schools, alternative provision, special schools, colleges and wraparound childcare and other out-of-school activities for children should allow only vulnerable children and young people and the children of critical workers to attend.
+All other children should not attend and should learn remotely.

-The Temporary Continuity Direction from the Government makes it clear that schools have a duty to provide remote education for state-funded, school-age children whose attendance would be contrary to government guidance or law around Coronavirus (COVID-19).
+Schools have a duty to provide remote education for state-funded, school-age children whose attendance would be contrary to government guidance or law.
 The remote education provided should be equivalent in length to the core teaching children would receive in school and will include both recorded or live direct teaching time, and time for children to complete tasks and assignments independently.